-In the USA, Georgia Tech has been ranked by the Wall Street Journal as the #1 school in terms of engineering by top-rated by companies recruiting new hires.
-This is attributed to Georgia Tech’s rigorous curriculum, practical education, and its strong ties to industry.
-GT-Shenzhen is constantly identifying, building and maintaining strong relationships with multiple organizations.
+In the USA, Georgia Tech has been ranked by the Wall Street Journal as the #1 school in terms of engineering by top-rated companies recruiting new hires.
+This is attributed to Georgia Tech’s rigorous curriculum, practical education, and strong ties to industry.
+GT-Shenzhen is constantly identifying, building, and maintaining strong relationships with multiple organizations.
 We host industry seminars and invite alumni and leaders from the industry to give interactive Tech talks.
 Our students have performed internships in companies like SF Express, UBTech, PingAn Technology, etc. We also have collaborations with local startups and VCs to promote innovation and entrepreneurship education.

 Thanks to our excellent location close to various high-tech clusters in Shenzhen, GT-Shenzhen students will have ample opportunities to pursue internships.
-GT-Shenzhen students who are Chinese citizens can work part-time on internships during a semester that they are taking classes.
+GT-Shenzhen students who are Chinese citizens can work part-time on internships during a semester when taking classes.
 International students wishing to gain industry experience while taking classes can only do so with an unpaid internship.
 GT-Shenzhen students can take a semester off to engage in a full-time internship in Shenzhen, but only after completing a semester of full-time study at GT-Shenzhen.

 - Spring and fall are regular semesters.
-Students cannot work for more than 20 hours per week on internship or other employment during the spring or fall semester.
+Students cannot work for more than 20 hours per week on an internship or other employment during the spring or fall semester.

 Application and Docusign Approvals:

 - Line 1: Tschnadia Robinson on the first line for Dept/Grad Coordinator approval and all “MAJOR SCHOOL” questions